-the world as I see it

 With its rich history of viticulture spanning over two millennia – yes, 2000 (NOT 200) years of wine production- the Douro valley has rightfully earned its place in the UNESCO world heritage list of cultural landscapes.
 The region is widely acclaimed for producing top quality wines, of which Port wine is the most famous.
 The Douro river that irrigates the valley, originates in Spain, where it is called the ‘Duero’ and flows across the breadth of Northern Portugal, draining into the Atlantic Ocean at Porto.

 Why the name ‘Douro’?
-And what does it mean?
+What does it mean?

 Douro, translated literally, means ‘of gold.’
 There are a couple of suppositions as to why it was named so.
 The most plausible one, in my opinion, is due to the wealth and opulence it brought, and continues to bring to the river basin.
 Another explanation is that the river had a yellowish-brown tinge because it coursed through hills and valleys, with full force, carrying a whole lot of dirt and debris with it downhill.
 In earlier times, the river was navigable only be means of Rabelo boats, that were principally used to carry port wine from the areas of production to the wine cellars in Porto.
 The recurrence of floods and the uninhibited flow of the river made it infeasible for alternate forms of water or land transport.
 In recent times, the river has become more tractable by building over a dozen dams along its course, making it safer for navigation and providing scope for the development of a railway line along its course.
 Nowadays, road tankers have displaced the quaint wooden Rabelo boats as the transporters of the port vine produced upstream.